 The report identified a malicious web shell on a client’s website, greececruiseexcursions.com.
 It went on to explain that once a web shell is in place, an attacker can upload files, execute commands on the server, and even use the server to send spam.

-This client was not using our Shielded WordPress sevice (a secure WordPress hosting plan), meaning their WordPress installation was directly exposed to the internet, making it a target for automated hack attempts.
+This client wasn’t using our SpeedFirst WordPress Hosting -where performance is the top priority, and security is the zeroth; built in from the ground up.
+Their WordPress installation was directly exposed to the internet, making it a target for automated hack attempts.
 We immediately took action and contacted our client.

 Step-by-Step Guide to Learn How to Recover Hacked Websites